Capturing the Uniqueness

 Texas Foundation for the Arts develops, secures program funding, and produces documentary films that shine a spotlight on Texas arts, history and culture.

-Our programs are provided free to PBS and nationally through NETA, as in the case of The Golden Age of Texas Courthouses.
-PBS stations often rebroadcast our programs.
+Our programs are provided free to PBS and nationally through the National Educational Telecommunications Association (NETA).

 As Texas Foundation for the Arts is a tax-exempt, non-profit